 The next year is funded with the money you didn't need last year when you worked.

-It would have been long gone last year as you used it.. but now its stll there to fund your first year of retirement.
+It would have been long gone last year as you used it.. but now its still there to fund your first year of retirement.

 Year Three --

-The third year might be thought about like this: (1) you'll pull a higher amount from Social Security because of the retirement delay, and (2) you earned some investment returns on your funds that were invested the extra two years (years one and two).
+The third year might be thought about like this: (1) you'll draw a higher amount from your monthly Social Security benefit because of the retirement delay, and (2) you earned some investment returns on your funds that were invested the extra two years (years one and two).